 The Catawba Falls Area

-📝 Please note: The Catawba Falls area will be closed until Spring of 2024 for trail improvements.
+📝 Please note: The Catawba Falls area reopened Friday, May 31 2024.
+However, trail construction will continue for several more months.
+Re-routes and temporary closure will still be in place.
 More details can be found in the Forest Service news release and the update extending the closure until 2024.

 Overview